ripsawridge/site/site/contents/_cma/2019/full-karwendel.md

 location:
 ---

+*In 24 hours of hiking, we cover 70 kilometers and 2000 meters up and down.*

+*"That's a really moderate pace -- 3 kilometers an hour?" said a friend at Google.*

 It was the darkest time of night.
 3 am.
 My stomach warm from Uli's peppermint tea.
 My nose full of the warm smell of me, emerging from my pillow, which was only my shoes.
 Christiane and Uli were there.
 I was safe enough to drop into